-Adventurer who spent years chasing a famed hidden treasure — and finally found it — is unmasked
+Adventurer who discovered hidden treasure left by eccentric antique dealer is unmasked

 The hunt — which has repeatedly been called a hoax by skeptics — galvanized roughly 350,000 voyagers to seek the treasure.
 Many people left behind their jobs and spent their life savings on the quest, and at least four people died along the treacherous traverse through the Rocky Mountains.

 Stuef said he wanted to remain anonymous when he found the bounty, and Fenn respected his wishes.
-The only detail Fenn shared at the time was that the finder was from “back East.”
+The only detail Fenn shared at the time was that the finder was from “back East,” perhaps a reference to his time in D.C. at Georgetown University.
 But three months later, Fenn died.
 He was 90.

 Shortly after Fenn’s death, the Medium post “A Remembrance of Forrest Fenn” was published by an anonymous author claiming to be the adventurer who beat out all the others for the treasure.
 The article showcases a cover photo of Fenn reunited with his treasure, after the supposed victor brought it to him.
 Images of a chest and its contents are embedded throughout the essay.